 April 27, 2020 - Army Corps continues processing permit applications, modifies Regulatory operations in Maryland, Pennsylvania, DC The U.S. Army Corps of Engineers, Baltimore District, has incorporated preventative measures due to the COVID-19 pandemic at its Regulatory Program offices to minimize potential exposure of Corps personnel, permit applicants and the general public, including limiting some day-to-day operations and postponing Corps-hosted events, office meetings and public engagements.
 View associated news release for more information.

-EPA's and Army’s Navigable Waters Protection Rule: Definition of “Waters of the United States On April 21, 2020, the Environmental Protection Agency (EPA) and the Department of the Army’s Navigable Waters Protection Rule: Definition of “Waters of the United States” was published in the Federal Register.
+April 21, 2020 - EPA's and Army’s Navigable Waters Protection Rule: Definition of “Waters of the United States On April 21, 2020, the Environmental Protection Agency (EPA) and the Department of the Army’s Navigable Waters Protection Rule: Definition of “Waters of the United States” was published in the Federal Register.
 This final rule establishes the scope of federal regulatory authority under the Clean Water Act.
 The Navigable Waters Protection Rule includes four simple categories of jurisdictional waters and provides specific exclusions for many water features that traditionally have not been regulated.
 The final rule will become effective on June 22, 2020.
 The published version is 93 pages, and the citation is: 85 FR 22250.
 Additional information about the rule can be found on EPA’s website.
 Army Corps Headquarters posted an announcement for the publication of the rule on their Regulatory webpage.

-Jan.
-28, 2020 - NRCS and Army rescind 2005 Joint Memorandum
+January 28, 2020 - NRCS and Army rescind 2005 Joint Memorandum

 The Natural Resources Conservation Service (NRCS) and the Deputy Assistant Secretary of the Army have provided written notice to rescind the 2005 joint memorandum titled "Guidance on Conduction Wetland Determinations for the Food Security Act of 1985 and Section 404 of the Clean Water Act".
 This rescission is effective immediately.
 This rescission does not alter the roles or responsibilities of the Agencies under their respective statutory and regulatory authorities.
 The Agencies will continue their practice of informing landowners that wetland delineations (performed by the Corps) and determinations (performed by NRCS) may not be valid for FSA or CWA requirements, respectively.
 The Agencies intend to issue new guidance on this topic in the near future.

-Jan.
-23, 2020 - EPA and Army announce new rule defining "Waters of the U.S." (WOTUS)
+January 23, 2020 - EPA and Army announce new rule defining "Waters of the U.S." (WOTUS)

 The Environmental Protection Agency and Department of the Army finalized the Navigable Waters Protection Rule that defines “Waters of the United States” and clarifies the limits of federal control under the Clean Water Act.
 This rule and existing state, local, and tribal regulations and programs will provide a network of coverage for the nation’s water resources in accordance with the objective and policies of the Clean Water Act.
 The rule is anticipated to be published in the Federal Register in late February 2020 and will become effective 60 days following publication.
 The mission of the U.S. Army Corps of Engineers Regulatory Program is to protect the nation’s aquatic resources and navigable capacity while allowing economic development through fair and balanced decisions.
 The Army Corps will work closely with our EPA counterparts, states, local governments, industry partners and organizations, tribes, and the general public to educate on the implementation of this new rule.
 More information on the Navigable Waters Protection Rule is available on EPA's web site.